 Configure & Manage Workshop

 To add a workshop activity to a Moodle course page, simply ‘Turn editing on’ and select ‘Add an activity or resource’ and choose ‘Workshop’ from the list of activities.
-After selecting the activity, one will see a brief description and a help link to the right, which will take you to .
+After selecting the activity, one will see a brief description and a help link to the right, which will take you to Moodle.org‘s documentation for the activity.
 After clicking the ‘Add’ button you will be provided a page where you can configure options such as title, description, grade, submission, and assessment settings as well as feedback, example submissions, availability.
 You can also restrict access and choose activity completion criteria.

 Let’s look at each of these options is more detail.
 Let’s start with the ‘Grading settings’.
 These settings allow the teacher to configure a grading strategy, such as accumulative grading, number of errors, or the use of a rubric, and then specify the maximum grade for submissions and the maximum grade for the quality of the students’ peer assessment skills.